Dafluxtech/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2 a program that prints the alphabet in lowercase, followed by a new line.

 3 a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+4 a program that Print all the letters except q and e.